aritraghsh09/GaMorNet/README.md

 * The predicted probabilities for the test images should be written to an output file named predictions.txt

-To run predictions on other images than the ones supplied keep the following information in mind:-
+To run predictions on other images than the ones supplied, keep the following information in mind:-

 * GaMorNet-SDSS & GaMorNet-CANDELS were trained for square images of 167 pixels and 83 pixels respectively.
 If you are using our trained models, you need to make sure the cutouts you are using are of the same size.
 The code will still run if you use cutouts of a different size (as the input data is reshaped to the appropriate size) but will give you erroneous results.